Feyonda Fitzgerald: Temple

-Fitzgerald played for four years for the Temple Owls, averaging 13.6 points per game and 4.7 assists per game.
+Fitzgerald played for four years for Temple, averaging 13.6 points per game and 4.7 assists per game.
 In December 2019, she was named espnW's player of the week.
-She helped the owls the Rutgers and Depaul, ranked number 17 at the time.
-It was the first win against a ranked nonconference team in almost a decade.
-Fitzgerald scored twenty-five points in the game against the blue Demons with fifteen coming in the final quarter.
+She helped the Owls beat Rutgers and DePaul, ranked number 17 at the time.
+It was the Owls' first win against a ranked non-conference team in almost a decade.
+Fitzgerald scored twenty-five points in the game against the Blue Demons with fifteen coming in the final quarter.